Choosing where to stay in Paris can be difficult but we're here to help.

 - Best Budget Hotel: Perfect Hotel-Our first budget stay in Paris was the Perfect Hotel in Montmartre- location was great, breakfast included, great rooms.

 Things to See in Montmartre – 18th Arrondissement

 Sacre Couer – It has one of the best views of the city.
 Sacre Coeur Basilica is a Roman Catholic church located on the highest point of Paris.
 You can visit the Basilica for free from 6 am to 10 pm.
 If you want to visit the tower there is a charge.

-Carousel and Funicular - The Funicular is included in your Metro Pass.
+Carousel and Funicular – The Funicular is included in your Metro Pass.
 When you arrive at Sacre Couer, you can take the funicular instead of walking up the steps.
-There are many carousels scattered throughout Paris and this one offers beautiful photo opportunities.
+There are many carousels scattered throughout the city and this one offers beautiful photo opportunities.